ktrebbien/GoogleCyberCert/README.md

 # GoogleCyberCert

-This repo house all of the projects and documents I completed via completing the Google Cybersecurity Professional Certification.
+This repository houses all of the projects and documents I completed throughout the Google Cybersecurity Professional Certification.